Civil partnership and the right to alimony or maintenance

 Thus, civil partnership members whose partner dies may be entitled to maintenance payments, in general terms, which will be borne by the deceased’s inheritance.

-Divorce and alimony or maintenance in Portugal
+Divorce and child maintenance or spousal maintenance in Portugal

 In 2008 profound changes were introduced to Portuguese divorce and spousal maintenance (alimony) legal framework.